blackstonetech/dnsseclistwalk/README.md

 Environment
 ===========

-This script requires Perl 5 and two Perl modules from CPAN [1]:
+This script requires Perl 5 and a few Perl modules from CPAN [1]:

 * Email::Simple
 * Email::Sender
 * Net::DNS

-You may install those into your system Perl installation using CPAN [1], or do use local::lib [2] and cpanminus [3] to install those into a non-root user directory, as current Perl best practices [4] suggest.
+You may install those into your system Perl installation using CPAN [1], or use local::lib [2] and cpanminus [3] to install those into a non-root user directory, as current Perl best practices [4] suggest.
 If you have cpanminus installed you need only issue this command:

-    cpanm Mail::Sendmail Net::DNS
+    cpanm Email::Sender Net::DNS

 See one of the many tutorial introductions to installing Perl modules as a non-root user [5] [6] for more information on setting this up.